 We had set out from Kochi, and stayed the night in Munnar.
-We had driven up to Pettimudi early in the morning and from there taken the tiring 18-km up and down hilly trail to Edamalakudi.
+We had driven up to Pettimudi early in the morning and from there taken the tiring 18 kilometres up and down hilly trail to Edamalakudi.
 Finishing our interviews in the panchayat , we thought we would be clever the next morning.
-Why struggle with those gruelling 18-km again?
+Why struggle with those gruelling 18 kilometres again?
 We could take the ‘short-cut’ and go up the other direction.
 Towards Valparai in Tamil Nadu’s Coimbatore district.
-That would be steeply uphill, but a mere 8-10 km.
+That would be steeply uphill, but a mere 8-10 kilometres.
 And Valparai was not too much further by road to Kochi than Munnar was.

 But this was elephant territory and we were stuck.

-(Tip: however bad your old shoes, never use new ones for a long, uphill trek.
-I did).
+Tip: however bad your old shoes, never use new ones for a long, uphill trek as I did.

 What should have been an eight-kilometre walk turned out to be more like 25.
 With heavy bags and backpacks, mainly cameras and water, that took over eight hours.
-We did get to relax a half hour at the river Edamalayar — with no elephants in sight.
+We did get to relax a half-hour at the river Edamalayar — with no elephants in sight.
 And we were lucky this was the dry season.
 Come the rains, blood-sucking leeches rule this route.
-All this meant that by the time we reached Valparai we had covered over 40-km since we had set out from Pettimudi 36 hours earlier.
-It felt like a hundred.
+All this meant that by the time we reached Valparai we had covered over 40 kilometres since we had set out from Pettimudi 36 hours earlier.
+It felt like a 100.
 And we still hadn’t seen an elephant.

 This article was originally published on psainath.org .